azoth-lang/azoth.language.reference/src/associated-types.md

 **TODO:** expand these notes.

-Associated types are direct type declarations within a trait, class, or struct and are therefore "virtual".
+Associated types are direct type alias declarations within a trait, class, value, or struct and are therefore "virtual".
 Abstract types can have abstract associated types.
-In an abstract class this is `public abstract type T;`.
-In a trait, the `abstract` keyword is not needed.
+In an abstract class this is `public abstract type alias T;`.

 Associated types can have type constraints placed on them with `where`.
 For consistency, one cannot just declare supertypes on them (i.e. `public type T <: Base` must be written `public type T where T